Experiential learning resources for the innovative educator

-You get to spend your time managing their experiences, building relationships with students, building a positive class culture, organizing community collaborations or speakers, planning authentic learning activities, and more.
+You get to spend your time managing their experiences, building relationships with students, building a positive classroom culture, organizing community collaborations or speakers, planning authentic learning activities, and more.
 The fun stuff!

-I might be thinking about my students, but I’m usually thinking about a cool project that one of my kids is doing, a possible community expert that I could connect a student with, a collaborator that I’m thinking of reaching out to, or a topic that I think my kids might find fascinating.
+I might be thinking about my students, but I’m usually thinking about a cool project that one of my kids is doing, a possible community expert that I could connect a student with, a collaborator that I’m thinking of reaching out to, or a topic that I think one of my students might find fascinating.

 Looking for self-directed learning tools and resources?
 Try these!

 Check out these blog posts for more on self-directed learning: